ScaniaKing326/EuroTruckSimulator2DedicatedServerSetup/README.md

 1. Set a pasword or turn on whitelist

-2. Never share server ID (temporary or permanent) to anyone that you dont know or trust.
+2. Never share server ID or sever adress to anyone that you dont know or trust.

 3. Set what is alloved and what is not